mongodb/mongo-go-driver/docs/CONTRIBUTING.md

 ### Testing in Docker

 We support local testing in Docker.
-Ensure ``docker`` is installed and running, and then run:
+To test using docker, you will need to set the `DRIVERS_TOOLs` environment variable to point to a local clone of the drivers-evergreen-tools repository.
+This is essential for running the testing matrix in a container.
+You can set the `DRIVERS_TOOLS` variable in your shell profile or in your project-specific environment.

 ```bash
 bash etc/run_docker.sh